halposhaven/cpmigrator/README.markdown

 14. Prepares the destination server for testing by providing links the customer can access for hosts file modification and testing.

-_italics_ After this point it will wait until it is prompted to complete the final sync, which does a standard final sync, and can setup DNS to forward from the source server to the destination server.
+_After this point it will wait until it is prompted to complete the final sync, which does a standard final sync, and can setup DNS to forward from the source server to the destination server._

 ### Partial Migration